What Wikipedia Can’t Tell You About Old-School Public Relations — Part Three

 We recently sat down with The Agency’s own Arleigh Vasconcellos and her journalist friend Shelley Arnusch, writer and associate editor at Avenue Magazine, for a chat about how public relations and journalism have evolved over the course of their careers.
 In our final installment of the interview, Arleigh and Shelley discuss the future of the communications industry.

-You can read part one of the interview here and part two here.
+Read part one of the interview and part two.

 How would you define “traditional” vs “modern” PR?
 How can current pros keep up?